justhum/HUMSlider/README.md

 ## Custom Tracking

-- Simply call the updateTickHeights method regularly if you are programmatically moving the slider, and want the ticks the same as if the user is moving them.
+- Simply call the updateTickHeights method regularly if you are programmatically moving the slider, and want the ticks to appear the same as if the user is moving them.

 ```objectivec
    [slider updateTickHeights]
 ```

-Full code is available in the sample app included in this repo.
+Code for constant spaced ticks is available in the sample app included in this repo.

 ## Usage notes